develop-me/bootcamp--week-05--tooling/quiz/resources/answers/README.md

 node_modules
 ```

+NB: you need to escape the spaces in the file name `my secret passwords.txt` otherwise it won't work.
+So it should look like this: `my\ secret\ passwords.txt`.
+Ideally, avoid spaces in file names, it often causes problems.

 ## 12. Gulp and git

 We'd look to fix conflicts in `/scss/_headings.scss` and `about.html`.

-Then we can run our gulp task again to overwrite `/css/styles.min.css`, rebuilding it with any recent changes from `/scss/_headings.scss`.
+However, fixing the merge conflicts in `/css/styles.min.css` is not really practical.
+So we'd accept one of the set of changes (it doesn't really matter which) and  run our gulp task again to overwrite `/css/styles.min.css`, rebuilding it with any recent changes from `/scss/_headings.scss`.*